bytefish/bytefish.de/blog/aspnetcore_rebac.md

 [written an article about the Google Zanzibar Data Model]: https://www.bytefish.de/blog/relationship_based_acl_with_google_zanzibar.html

-You are opening your Google Drive app, and a moment later *your files* appear.
+The Google Drive app starts and a moment later *your files* appear.
 It's magic.
 But have you ever wondered what's *your files* actually?
 How do these services actually know, which files *you are allowed* to see?

 Are you part of an *Organization* and you are allowed to *view* all their files?
 Have you been assigned to a *Team*, that's allowed to *view* or *edit* files?
 Has someone shared *their files* with *you* as a *User*?

-So in 2019 Google has published a paper on "Google Zanzibar", which is Google's central solution for providing authorization among its many services:
+In 2019 Google has lifted the curtain and has published a paper on *Google Zanzibar*, which is Google's central solution for providing authorization among its many services:

 * [https://research.google/pubs/pub48190/](https://research.google/pubs/pub48190/)